 For students from outside Idaho, our non-resident tuition is significantly lower than schools in surrounding states.
-Starting in July 2018, law students who reside even while attending law school in Idaho for 12 months will qualify for in-state tuition making an education at the University of Idaho College of Law more affordable for out-of-state students.
+In addition, students from the 16 WICHE participating states and territories are eligible for in-state tuition through the Western Regional Graduate Program (WRGP).
+Students from other states, who reside in Idaho for 12 months will qualify for in-state tuition making an education at the University of Idaho College of Law more affordable for out-of-state students.

 |Idaho Residents||Non-Idaho Residents|

 |Books & Supplies (estimated)||$1,130||$1,130|

 |Miscellaneous & Personal (estimated)||$3,815||$3,815|